S24hz/OptimizeVegasPro16/EN - Optimize Vegas Pro 16.0.0.424.md

 then go and backup/replace them!

 ### Example:
-cope the following text, then put it into a text file and **save them as** `keyboard.ini`, it must be 1:1 remember to **backup** the original `keyboard.ini` file!
+copy the following text, then put it into a text file and **save them as** `keyboard.ini`, it must be 1:1 remember to **backup** the original `keyboard.ini` file!

 ```